Skip to content

 Myth and legend in hexagrams

 Why look for the stories behind the hexagrams?
 To start with something uncontentious: the people who wrote the Yi had wisdom and intelligence (as well as mind-boggling genius), and were well-informed, and had good reasons for their choices.
-One of the things they appear to have been well-informed about is their culture’s myth, legend and… Continue Reading
+One of the things they appear to have been well-informed about is… Read more »Myth and legend in hexagrams

 The story of Gun and Yu

 Round about this time of year, I’ve usually given subscribers a pdf anthology of newsletter articles from the last year’s issues.
-Which makes some kind of sense when those articles are scattered through an archive of newsletters, but a bit less sense (I think) when you can go straight to any category of article you’re… Continue Reading
+Which makes some kind of sense when those articles are scattered through an archive of newsletters, but a bit less sense (I think) when you can go straight to… Read more »The story of Gun and Yu

 Fathers and sons in Yijing